 5 – Roman chamomile essential oil

 Roman chamomile is an excellent moisturizer with a sweet fruity fragrance and, therefore, a common ingredient of skin products.

 It’s best known for its unmatched calming, soothing, anti-inflammatory, and antispasmodic properties–all courtesy of its primary components, which consist of esters.

 Roman chamomile’s calming effect extends to skin irritation, redness, and swelling caused by bug bites.
 And its antiseptic properties help prevent infections arising from such bites.

 6 – Eucalyptus essential oil

 While effective at repelling mosquitoes, eucalyptus essential oil also has a cooling effect (usually felt on the skin) believed to reduce inflammation and relieve from pain caused by insect bites.

 However, similar to the other essential oils, you’ll have to dilute it first before using it on your skin.

 7 – Thyme essential oil

-Thyme essential oil exhibits antiseptic properties which are known to offer relief from itchy bug bites.
+Thyme essential oil exhibits antiseptic properties that are known to offer relief from itchy bug bites.
 This can enhance the healing of bites, burns, and minor cuts, while also preventing possible further infections of the existing wounds.

 How to Apply Essential Oil to Insect Bites Safely